suchmememanyskill/OpenCentauri/docs/klipper-conversion/cosmos/troubleshooting/stability.md

 If a failed calibration left the printer in a bad state, COSMOS keeps a copy of your previous `printer.cfg` in the `config-backups` folder.

-!!! note "The screen and camera dropping out during calibration is normal"
+!!! note "The screen and camera turning off during calibration is normal"

     Both disconnect during input shaper calibration and come back afterwards.